kashperova/airbus-ship-detection/README.md

 ├── mask_dir : path to training masks (converted from rle format and saved to this directory) ├── augmented_dir : path to augmented images (transformed images with detected ships to prevent imbalancing of intiail dataset)
-├── aug_masks_dir : path to augmented masks (transformed masks from initial dataset)
+├── aug_masks_dir : path to augmented masks (transformed masks from initial dataset) ├── test_dir : path to images for testing
+├── logdir : path to directory for saving logs during training ├── images_csv : path to file with images masks (train_ship_segmentations_v2.csv)
 ```

 At this class you can also change important parameters for model training such as